piyushdubey/piyushdubey.github.io/_posts/2017-07-12-phoenixing.md

 I realized, I love writing and creative expression in any form.
 And it was a no brainer that I need phoenixing my blog and write some more for my own sake.
 So, here I am writing, sharing my thoughts, phoenixing my blog, phoenixing myself.

-P.S - I have been an ardent follower of Tom Preston-Werner right from the beginning of his Gihub days.
+P.S. - I have been an ardent follower of Tom Preston-Werner right from the beginning of his Gihub days.
 And I shamelessly copied the layout of his <a href="http://tom.preston-werner.com/" target="_blank">blog</a> and made it my own.
-The content and contribution is nowhere near what he has done, but the effort is no less.
+The content and contribution is nowhere near what he has done, but the effort will be no less, I promise.
 Thanks to people like him, who make technology worthy and passion for coding alive for the rest of us.

 Here's a picture of an oblivious llama chomping grass at the Machu Picchu from my recent trip to Peru.